 Effective complaint handling enables individuals to be heard and understood.
 The starting point for this is a shared understanding of what constitutes a service request and what constitutes a complaint.
-In most cases organisations should be able to put things right through normal service request processes.
+In most cases organisations should be able to put things right through normal service request processes and all colleagues should be able to recognise a complaint at the earliest opportunity.